Actindo-AG/Documentation/RetailSuiteWarehousing/Overview/01_General.md

 The *Warehousing* module offers the following benefits:

 - Centralized control and management of stock movements and levels
-- Seamless documentation of all stock movements from materials receipt to sale
+- Seamless documentation of all stock movements from materials receipt to return
-- Fully customizable matrix for a flexible allocation of stocks by target channel
+- Fully customizable matrix for a flexible allocation of stocks by sales channel
 - Stock withdrawal matrix for an automatic storage location selection based on customer-defined criteria
 - Real-time update and analysis of sales and stock data